bubububuinen/A-computer-NOT-DONE-/README.md

-# A-computer-NOT-DONE-
+# Computer
-A working computer, NOT DONE!
+A working computer, The project is no where near being finished and so doesn't work currently.
+Email: bubuinenbubu@gmail.com
+Only contact me for important reasons!
+Current software version: 1.00